Curriculum: Classical Mathematics

 - Student guidebook is spiral-bound to lay flat

 If you have questions about any of the curriculum’s features, please feel free to email us at firstname.lastname@example.org.Click here to preview the first 6 weeks

 We’ve worked hard to make our curriculum as affordable as possible.
-When Classical Mathematics ONE was still a live class, it cost $600 per student.
 Similar geometry curricula (textbook + exams + videos) typically sell for over $150.
 Because we’re a small, ministry-minded operation, we’re happy to sell our curriculum for $59.99.
 That’s a $150+ value for less than $60.
-Even after purchasing the required texts (Euclid, Nicomachus, Kline), the total cost should still be less than $100.
+Even after purchasing the required texts (Euclid, Nicomachus, Kline), the total cost should still be less than $100 (not including shipping costs).

 Right now, we ship only within the continental United States.
 If you are interested having the curriculum shipped elsewhere, please contact us, and we’ll see what we can do.

 To order, please send me an email (email@example.com) to request a direct invoice via Paypal.

 Please make sure to mention which books you’d like to order.